BrooklynGamery/gdocexpo/scholars/content.markdown

 {% if site.data.scholars.size > 0 %}

 Game Devs of Color Expo is excited to partner with the Game Developers Conference!
 We're running a scholarship program to help bring some amazing creators of color to GDC.
 GDC can be a career-defining conference, but tickets, travel, and lodging prices can place it out of reach for many developers.
-We've provided Conference  Summits passes and financial assistance when needed to these amazing scholars!
+We've provided Conference and Summits passes and financial assistance when needed to these amazing scholars!

 <br/>
 <br/>